zxdong262/dynamo-sequelize/README.md

 ## Why use it

 Sequelize is really easy to use, just lack dynamodb support, while for AWS Lambda user, Dynamodb ease the pain of VPS settings, more ideal for lightweight services.
+With this module you may migrate to Dynamodb easily.

 ## Build/test